Continuous Symmetry Breaking in a Two-dimensional Rydberg Array

-Spontaneous symmetry breaking underlies much of our classification of phases of matter and their associated transitions~\cite{landauTheoryPhaseTransitions1937, landauTheorySuperconductivity1950, keplerNiveSexangula1611}.
-It provides an example of the power of many-body interactions, enabling a collection of individual degrees of freedom to align its behavior across large spatial and temporal scales.
-Crucially, the nature of the underlying symmetry being broken determines many of the qualitative properties of the phase; this is illustrated by the case of discrete versus continuous symmetry breaking.
-Indeed, in contrast to the discrete case, the breaking of a continuous symmetry is governed by Goldstone's theorem, which predicts the existence of gapless modes that mediate power-law correlations~\cite{goldstoneFieldTheoriesSuperconductor1961, tasakiPhysicsMathematicsQuantum2020}.
-In this work, we realize a two-dimensional dipolar XY model -- which exhibits a continuous spin-rotational symmetry -- utilizing a Rydberg quantum simulator.
+\textbf{Spontaneous symmetry breaking underlies much of our classification of phases of matter and their associated transitions~\cite{landauTheoryPhaseTransitions1937, landauTheorySuperconductivity1950, keplerNiveSexangula1611}.
+The nature of the underlying symmetry being broken determines many of the qualitative properties of the phase; this is illustrated by the case of discrete versus continuous symmetry breaking.
+Indeed, in contrast to the discrete case, the breaking of a continuous symmetry leads to the emergence of gapless Goldstone modes controlling, for instance, the thermodynamic stability of the ordered phase~\cite{goldstoneFieldTheoriesSuperconductor1961, tasakiPhysicsMathematicsQuantum2020}.
+Here, we realize a two-dimensional dipolar XY model -- which exhibits a continuous spin-rotational symmetry -- utilizing a programmable Rydberg quantum simulator.
 We demonstrate the adiabatic preparation of correlated low-temperature states of both the XY ferromagnet and the XY antiferromagnet.
-In the ferromagnetic case, we characterize the presence of long-range XY order, a feature prohibited in absence of the long-range dipolar interaction.
-Complementing recent works utilizing the Rydberg-blockade mechanism to realize Ising-type interactions (with a discrete spin rotation symmetry)~\cite{Schauss2015,Bakr2018, Scholl2021, Ebadi2021}, our work opens the door to exploring the many-body physics of XY interactions in a programmable quantum simulator.
+In the ferromagnetic case, we characterize the presence of long-range XY order, a feature prohibited in the absence of long-range dipolar interaction.
+Our exploration of the many-body physics of XY interactions complements recent works utilizing the Rydberg-blockade mechanism to realize Ising-type interactions exhibiting discrete spin rotation symmetry~\cite{Schauss2015,Bakr2018,Scholl2021, Ebadi2021}.}